 At any given moment in time, it is possible to take a snapshot of the way a certain

-Rio de Janeiro, a peasant village in India, or indeed the emerging world society of the
+Rio de Janeiro, a peasant village in India.
+What are the values and rules which

-to survive or get ahead?
-How is power held and exercised, for example, and how is wealth
+shape peoples actions in each of these contexts?
+How is power held and exercised, and how is wealth

 created and distributed?
 In each

 To understand how very different these arrangements can be, one could compare the pattern

 of social integration characteristic of feudal England with that to be found on the Amazon